Top 14 Venture Capital Firms Investing in Manufacturing Startups

 11. Applied Ventures

-Based in Santa Clara, Applied Ventures is the corporate venture capital arm of Applied Materials, a global leader in nanomanufacturing technology.
-The firm invests in companies that are pushing the boundaries of deep tech and advanced manufacturing.
+Applied Ventures is the corporate venture capital arm of Applied Materials, a global leader in nanomanufacturing technology.
+They invest in companies that are pushing the boundaries of deep tech and advanced materials.

 - Investment stages: Seed, Early Stage Venture, Late Stage Venture